 Market Transformation Administrator(s) or MTA(s): The entity responsible for overseeing the stage-gate process including the scanning, ranking, selecting, and overseeing of the implementation of MTIs.

-Market Transformation Advisory Board or MTAB: A group of California EE stakeholders assembled to advise California’s MTA(s) and provide recommendations.
+Market Transformation Advisory Board or MTAB: A group of individuals from organizations with a long-term background in California or national EE; broad-based interest in outcomes of California or national EE proceedings; and solid understanding of MT principles assembled to advise California’s MTA(s) and provide recommendations.

 Initiative Review Committee(s) or IRC(s): A group of technical advisors assembled (if needed) for specific MTIs.

-Two additional entities are only relevant to the Existing PAs MTA model described in Section 5 of this document:
+Two additional entities that are only relevant to the Existing PAs MTA(s) model described in Section 5 of this Report are:

-Procurement Review Group(s) or PRG(s): A group of volunteer, non-financially interested stakeholders, potentially assembled from the MTAB, tasked with providing advice for MT solicitations, and work in conjunction with the IE to ensure openness and transparency of the solicitation process.
+Procurement Review Group(s) or PRG(s): A group of volunteer, non-financially interested stakeholders, potentially assembled from the MTAB, tasked with providing advice for MT solicitations, and work in conjunction with the Independent Evaluator (IE) to ensure openness and transparency of the solicitation process.

 Independent Evaluator or IE: An independent expert with relevant EE and competitive solicitation experience embedded in the MT process to ensure compliance and fairness in the selection of MT implementers and evaluators.
 The IE would also provide regular reports to the MTA(s) and MTAB as well as the PRG(s).

-Role of the Market Transformation Administrator (MTA)
+Role of the Market Transformation Administrator(s) (MTA(s))

 Concept Development Phase (Phase I)

-In this initial Phase, there would both be an open call for ideas to all stakeholders, and the MTA Staff would be actively scanning for MT opportunities.
-All of the identified concepts would require a standardized set of information, and the MTA Staff would assess the concepts (as described in Section 3) based on agreed upon criteria.
-The concepts would be summarized and scored by the MTA and presented to the MTAB with recommendations by the MTA Staff.
+In this initial Phase, there would both be an open call for ideas to all stakeholders, and the MTA(s) Staff would be actively scanning for MT opportunities.
+All of the identified concepts would require a standardized set of information, and the MTA(s) Staff would assess the concepts (as described in Section 3) based on agreed upon criteria.
+The concepts would be summarized and scored by the MTA(s) and presented to the MTAB with recommendations by the MTA(s) Staff.
 There will also be clear criteria and guidance to indicate what potential MTI concepts would not be eligible to proceed beyond this stage.

 Program Development Phase (Phase II)

-The purpose of this Phase is to develop the MTI concepts into full Market Development Plans (or to scrap them if they are deemed unworkable as more information is gathered).
-The MTA would be the lead for program development: They would oversee any product and market testing needed, identification of the market adoption baseline, creation of the logic model, and establishment of progress metrics.
+The purpose of this Phase is to develop the MTI concepts into full MT Development Plans (or to scrap them if they are deemed unworkable as more information is gathered).
+The MTA(s) would be the lead for program development: They would oversee any product and market testing needed, identification of the market adoption baseline, creation of the logic model, and establishment of progress metrics.
 The MTA would also work with PAs, other stakeholders, and market actors to ensure the MTI is coordinated with other existing programs.
-The end result would be an Market Development Plan for each MTI or scrapping MTIs that seem less promising.
-Scrapping MTIs would be largely at the discretion of the MTA, as it would need to manage the number of MTIs and total budgets, but the MTA would need to provide an explanation and any lessons learned to the MTAB.
-For continuing MTIs, the Market Development Plan would include a detailed description of the implementation work required (in addition to coordinated work that may be ongoing through an RA program, for example), and identify what part of this work would be bid out through an RFP if the MTI is approved.
+The end result would be an MT Development Plan for each MTI or scrapping MTIs that seem less promising.
+Scrapping MTIs would be largely at the discretion of the MTA(s), as it would need to manage the number of MTIs and total budgets, but the MTA(s) would need to provide an explanation and any lessons learned to the MTAB.
+For continuing MTIs, the MT Development Plan would include a detailed description of the implementation work required (in addition to coordinated work that may be ongoing through an RA program, for example), and identify what part of this work would be bid out through an Request for Proposal (RFP) if the MTI is approved.

 Market Deployment Phase (Phase III)